 Create a model :

-Lets create a simple model on our application.
-We won’t cover any database activity on this tutorial.
-But, its pretty easy. setup your database server info on the ‘config/database.php’.
-Then you can access database in either straight cut way or use codeigniter provided ‘active record’ library that helps a lot creating/executing SQL query easily.
-You can read more on my another article about codeigniter active record class.
+Let’s create a simple model for our application.
+We won’t cover any database activity in this tutorial.
+But it’s pretty easy.
+Set up your database server info on the ‘config/database.php.’
+Then, you can access the database either straightway or by using the codeigniter-provided ‘active record’ library, which helps a lot in creating/executing SQL queries easily.
+You can read more about the Codeigniter active record class in my other article.
 Here is the code of the model class we will be using:

 Modify The Controller:

-To use the data from model, lets change our controller code that will receive data from model and send it to the view for final rendering.
+To use the data from the model, let’s change our controller code, which will receive data from the model and send it to the view for final rendering.
 Here is the modified version of the controller:

 Create A View: